openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Introduction.md

 behaviors atop those exposed by OP-TEE OS both to non-secure user-mode as well as atop those exposed to secure user-mode.

+**Note:** OP-TEE OS refers to enclaves as "Trusted Applications" (TAs).
+This guide, as well as those linked at the bottom, use the term "enclave" to remain in line with the SDK's nomenclature.
+However, when working with OP-TEE OS, such as reading its debug output, you will come across "TA" frequently.

 ## Supported Features

 The SDK currently provides preview support for the following features on OP-TEE